 And here is where things take a turn for the worse.
 The book’s pacing feels off; act 4 is too bloated (in my opinion).
 Simply put, at the midpoint climax the Trifecta and the Hesperian fleet annihilate one another.
 At this point, the book feels primed to end with the final battle against Nezha.
 Instead of the book ending at this point, the author added two new plot points: training new shaman, and conquering a bunch of cities one-by-one.

 From an intellectual perspective, I understand why the author chose to include this city-by-city battling- wars are messy affairs of conquest and consolidation.
 You can’t just jump to the final boss and skip all the mini-bosses along the way.
-But the book’s artistry suffered for the inclusion of so many random added plot points.
+But the book’s artistry suffered for the inclusion of so many added plot points.
 It would have been a tighter, more gut-wrenching Act 4 to have one climax follow the other.

-Otherwise, this book is tightly structured and paced, and very well done.
+Besides this quibble, this book is tightly structured and paced, and very well done.